Early Inflammatory Signatures of IPMN Progression

 Project Overview

 Our ERC-StG project identified a gene signature marking pre-neoplastic cells in PDAC precursor lesions.
-We propose testing this signature as a biomarker for PDAC in IPMN patients, to distinguish those at high-risk or low-risk of progressing to invasive carcinoma.
+We propose testing this signature as a biomarker for PDAC in IPMN patients to distinguish those at high-risk or low-risk of progressing to invasive carcinoma.

-Successful validation of the signature as a biomarker holds benefits for clinical management of IPMN patients, mitigating the economic and societal consequences of over-treatment and under-treatment.
+Successful validation of the signature as a biomarker holds benefits for the clinical management of IPMN patients, mitigating the economic and societal consequences of over-treatment and under-treatment.

 At the same time, these activities should advance early detection in pancreatic cancer.
 Our multidisciplinary approach and groundbreaking discoveries put us in the best position to tackle this key challenge in immuno-oncology.